31 Insane Cooking Hacks That Actually Work

 This post may contain affiliate links.
 Please see my disclosure policy.

 From TikTok cooking hacks to ChatGPT-made recipes, it’s an awesome time for people who like to experiment with their cooking.
 Some surprisingly work, while others are just plain lies that would create a mess in your kitchen.
+To help you with your cooking responsibilities and goals, here are 31 unconventional hacks to level up your kitchen skills.

 1. Have An AeroGarden At Home